 In order to get some of the parts to cut on actual black or goldenrod cardstock, I adjust the color of the goldenrod box and the black panels in the settings.
 I made them slightly different shades of those colors so I could trick the program into suggesting the black pieces go on two mats and the goldenrods also go on two mats.

 Here are some screen shots of my different mats and how I adjusted things.
 I didn’t bother to cut an envelope.
 I have so many envelopes in various sizes that I rarely make my own envelopes.
 This card fit in a 5.25″ x 7.25″ envelope from my stash.

 Was I supposed to tape the measuring tape to itself?
 What do I do with the three paper tool pieces – throw them inside the card?

 What are these flaps all about?
 Do they go inside or outside?
 If I glued them in place, like I originally thought, I’d see them through the black panels on the inside or outside.
 Are they really necessary?
 I didn’t glue them down, but when the car opens, they hug the outside of the card and cover the striped panels.

 I colored some of the extra paper pieces (tools) and glued them to the envelope.
 I used a silver marker to add some dots that turned tow of the tools into letter “D” shapes.
 It may be hard to see the silver “nails” in the picture, but it spells DAD.

 Dad loved his other gifts, and especially his tool socks and tool kit card!

 I wrote this post to help other paper crafters, and before I assembled my card, I searched online for a post like this.
 Now it’s here for anyone else who was in the same pickle as me!
 If you have any suggestions for what to do with those side flaps, please let me know!

-Thanks for reading my blog post!
+Thanks for reading my blog, and Happy Father’s Day!